adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 ## How do I build a library like this?

-Explaining the details of how to build a library that conforms to the above rules is worthy of an article in it's own right, something that Peter Michaux did in 2008, no less.

-I don't wish to repeat Peter's article, but it might be worth providing a little taster in how to go about doing this.
+Explaining how to build a library that conforms to the Real Progressive Enhancement is worthy of an article (or articles) in it's own right, something that Peter Michaux did in 2008, no less.
+I don't wish to repeat Peter's article, but it's worth providing an example that gives you a taster.

 This example will also demonstrate that Progressive Enhancement is not a drag in the way of "having to support old irrelevant browsers", quite the opposite in-fact.
-The meaning of "dropping support for..." changes to "degrades gracefully in..." and you get the appropriate cut off for your project.
+The meaning of "dropping support for..." changes to "degrades gracefully in...".
+You also get to determine an appropriate degradation point suitable for your project.

 	// library.js
 	var lib = {};